StarNiell/DenoiseMIDIController/README.md

 * A3 - Potentiometer4

 ## Digital Input for 2 Buttons
-Put an pin on VCC (+5V.) and the other pin to follow output: (and add a 10K resistor between this pin and the GND)
+Put an pin on VCC (+5V.) and the other pin to follow ports: (and add a 10K resistor between this pin and the GND)
 * 14 - Button1
 * 15 - Button2